 (h) For purposes of Clause 27.02 "employment" includes salaried employment and also any prior employment on wages provided that there is no break in service.

-27.03 (a) Subject to Clause 27.03(b), an Employee upon return to active work after a period of general illness of less than eighty (80) consecutive work days will have any illness leave days used for which normal salary was paid at the rate of 100%, reinstated for future use at the rate of 70% of normal salary, within the same year of employment.
+27.03 (a) Subject to Clause 27.03(b), an Employee upon return to active work after a period of General Illness of less than eighty (80) consecutive work days will have any illness leave days used for which normal salary was paid at the rate of 100%, reinstated for future use at the rate of 70% of normal salary, within the same year of employment.
 General Illness Leave days used for which normal salary was paid at the rate of 70% shall be reinstated for future use within the same year of employment, at the rate of 70% of normal salary.

-(b) Such reinstatement shall only occur where an Employee has not taken any general illness leave for the same or related illness during the first ten (10) consecutive work days following the date of return to active work.
+(b) Such reinstatement shall only occur where an Employee has not taken any General Illnessleave for the same or related illness during the first ten (10) consecutive work days following the date of return to active work.

 27.04 For purposes of this Article, the maximum period of continuous absence recognized shall be eighty (80) consecutive work days.
 Absences due to illness or disability in excess of that period shall be subject to Article 29.